CesiumGS/3d-tiles/bbgl/README.md

 position: [xyz, xyz, xyz, ..., xyz, xyz, xyz, ..., xyz, xyz, xyz, ...]
 normal:   [xyz, xyz, xyz, ..., xyz, xyz, xyz, ..., xyz, xyz, xyz, ...]
 ```
-Note that a vertex can't below to more than one model; in that case, the vertex needs to be duplicated so the `batchId` can be assigned.
+Note that a vertex can't belong to more than one model; in that case, the vertex needs to be duplicated so the `batchId`s can be assigned.

 The `batchId` is identified by the glTF technique parameter semantic `BATCHID`.
 In the vertex shader, the attribute is named `a_batchId` and is declared as
 ```glsl